 IR35 is determined by reference to the contract in place and working practices.
 You cannot avoid IR35.
 HMRC look at a number of factors when deciding if a contractor falls within IR35.

 Effectively, such workers were ‘disguised employees’ and benefited from a net saving in tax of up to 25% when compared to a directly employed individual, including the ability to claim a number of tax-deductible expenses not ordinarily available to an employee.
-The engaging organisation also benefits from significant savings as they do not have to pay employer NIC’s, nor do they have to offer any employment rights or benefits.
+As a result, the engaging organisation also benefits from significant savings as they do not have to pay employer NICs, nor do they have to offer any employment rights or benefits.

-If a contractor is deemed to be inside IR35 (and therefore labelled by HMRC as a ‘disguised employee’), the contractor will have to pay income tax and NIC’s as if they were an employee paid via PAYE and and the PSC will face a financial penalty.
-Therefore, the potential liabilities for a PSC are huge.
-It is very important that they have a clear understanding of IR35 so as to ensure that they do not fall foul of it.
-However, this is by no means an easy task given that ever since its introduction, IR35 has been criticised as being highly complex and confusing.
+Therefore, if a contractor is deemed to be inside IR35 (and therefore labelled by HMRC as a ‘disguised employee’), the contractor will have to pay income tax and NICs as if they were an employee paid via PAYE and the PSC will face a financial penalty.
+Consequently, the potential liabilities for a PSC are huge.
+As a result, it is very important that they have a clear understanding of IR35 to ensure that they do not fall foul of it.
+However, this is by no means an easy task – ever since its introduction IR35 has been criticised as being highly complex and confusing.

 Typically, an arrangement is likely to be caught by IR35 if, amongst other things, an individual provides their service to the end client (or is obliged to do so); those services are provided under arrangements involving a PSC; and the circumstances of the arrangement are such that if they had been made directly between the end client and the individual, the individual would have been held to be an employee.